Kvalifika/kvalifika-web-sdk/README.md

   if (event.data.isDocumentFinished) {
     // event.data.documentType returns enum type 'ID' or 'PASSPORT' }

-  // Checkes is session session has been closed if (event.data.isClosed) {
+  // Case when link is no longer valid if (event.data.linkExpired) {
+    // TODO.re generate session
   }

-  // checks if retry step has been closed if (event.data.isRetryClosed) {
+  // Case when customer attempts has been expired. if (event.data.expiredAttempts) {
+    // TODO.re generate session
+  }

+  // Case when customer has already passed liveness, and tries again. we wont allow session retry, if liveness is already passed if (event.data.isLivenessAlreadyPassed) {
+    // TODO.re generate session
   }

 })